xArm-Developer/xArm-Python-SDK/doc/UF_ModbusTCP_Manual.md

         // sample request and response / exception
         // Request: Read 16 consecutive registers from address 0x0000
         00 01 00 00 00 06 01 02 00 00 00 10
-        // Response:: every bit in the Received data (0xFF 0x00 here as an example) represents the corresponding register value in order
+        // Response: every bit in the Received data (0xFF 0x00 here as an example) represents the corresponding register value in order
         00 01 00 00 00 05 01 02 02 FF 00
         // Exception: XX is the exception code
         00 01 00 00 00 03 01 82 XX